Adhya - Also known as Goddess Durga

 Kali Yuga - “Iron Age,” the Age of irreligion and ignorance as religious principles are in full decline; most religions will disappear completely within a few thousand years.
 Kali Yuga lasts 432,000 years, with a human lifespan of only 100 years

 Karma - Action, work, or deed, and its repercussions; referring to the material principle of cause and effect; the intent and actions of an individual (cause) influence the future of that individual (effect), which keeps a soul wandering in the cycle of transmigration.
-Includes unfinished action and action done under the impression of ego and desire
+Includes unfinished action and action done under the impression of ego and desire.
+There are three types of karma: adi karma; pralabdh or prarabdh karma; kriyaman karma; sinchit or sanchita karma

 Karunamai - An incarnation of Kabir in the Dwapar Yuga, the third of four yugas, the Copper Age; instructs Queen Indra Mati in the details of the Creation as described in the book Anurag Sagar

-Krishna - Avatar; eighth avatar of Vishnu, Hindu god who gave the oral teaching of the Bhagavad Gita; central character in the Mahabharata who came to usher in the Kali Yuga
+Krishna - Eighth Avatar of Vishnu, Hindu God who gave the oral teaching of the Bhagavad Gita; central character in the Mahabharata who came to usher in the Kali Yuga

 Kriya - Lit.
 “Action, deed, effort” most commonly refers to a “completed action,” technique or practice within a yoga discipline meant to achieve a specific result or outer manifestation.
 Lord Krishna in the Bhagavad Gita advocates a form of yoga called “Kriya Yoga”

-Kriyaman Karma - Karma created during the current incarnation of a Soul, stored at the heart center.
+Kriyaman Karma - Karma created during the current incarnation of a Soul and is stored at the heart center.
 It has to do with the direct consequences of thoughts, words and deeds.
-Overcoming this form of karma is achieved by activating successively higher octaves of will until the individual will can be guided by the Higher Will.
+Overcoming this form of karma is achieved by activating successively higher octaves of will until the individual will can be guided by the Higher Will

-Kurma - First Son of sixteen Sons created at the beginning of Creation by Anami Purush; provided the material for the creation of the lower worlds by Kal
+Kurma - First Son of sixteen Sons created at the beginning of Creation by Sat Purush; provided the material for the creation of the lower worlds by Kal

 Lakshmi - Hindu goddess of fortune and wealth; wife of Vishnu; also called Padma, Kamla, Shri